drobin04/Dashboardify/to-do.md

 - For scalar values, widget becomes a link that can take you to another page that displays the results in a table format.
 - API functionality for capturing requests into a custom sqlite db, then ability to display results on dashboard.

+for sqlite code - build api page to query for SQLite widget values.
+Check for widget details where a dashboard id / user id matches so you can't plug in random person's user ID.